Running DiskDigger in Linux

 Here are a few things to keep in mind when running DiskDigger in Linux:

-• DiskDigger tries to automatically detect the disks in your system by searching for devices of the form "/dev/sdn", "/dev/hdn", and so on.
-If your disk has a different device name, or if you want to scan a particular partition (e.g. "/dev/sda1"), you'll need to manually enter it in the "Advanced" tab on the main screen of DiskDigger.
+• DiskDigger tries to automatically detect the disks in your system by searching for devices of the form /dev/sdn, /dev/hdn, and so on.
+If your disk has a different device name, or if you want to scan a particular partition (e.g. /dev/sda1), you can actually pass it as a command line parameter to DiskDigger: ./diskdigger -f /dev/sda1

 What about macOS?